- About Let Toys Be Toys

 Early learning toys are a fantastic way to introduce fundamental understandings and encourage creativity in very young minds.
 Sadly, even at this early stage, several toy makers and retailers are sorting their products according to the all too familiar pink and blue division.

-If you’re looking for a gift for an arty child, and want to shop outside the pink and blue boxes of gender stereotypes, check out our inclusive gift guide for fun, gender-neutral arts and crafts present ideas for boys and girls.
+If you’re looking for an arts and crafts gift, and want to shop outside the pink and blue boxes of gender stereotypes, check out our inclusive gift guide for fun arts and crafts present ideas for children.

 A magazine subscription is a great gift that will keep giving all year round, but many, if not most of the children’s magazines on the shelves fall back on tired old pink/sparkly and blue/camo stereotypes.
 We’ve picked out a few publications which appeal to boys and girls with different interests.

 Play is how children learn about the world, so the toys on offer to them really matter.
 This British Science Week, science educator Wendy Sadler looks at how toys can help develop the scientists and engineers of the future, and offers some ideas of what to look for.
 Read more…

 One of the many damaging messages shouted out by gendered marketing is that girls and boys engage in very different activities: play with different toys, read different books, do different sports, have different adventures.
 So, to pour water on that super-toxic message, our friends at Letterbox Library have compiled some suggestions of picture books which will tell boys and girls the truth about themselves – that they are more alike than different and that they can all play in the same camp!
 Read more…